alex10791/personal-blog/_backgammon/backgammon-cheatsheet.md

 * Need to clarify if the percent is referring to the pip difference vs my pips, or vs the opponents pips

+### Release Mid Point

+* When owning the 18 point you can release the 13 point

 ### When 2-away 2-away

 * Cube with any market losers even when behind in the score